 If you can’t speak at a relevant conference, meet-up, or event, maybe you can sponsor one.
 This isn’t free advertising, but since we talked about speaking at an event, I feel like I should add this.

-Event sponsorship can get your company’s name into an event, but in many cases, it also entitles you to set up a table or booth where you can speak to conference attendees one-on-one.
+Event sponsorship can get your company’s name into an event, but it can also allow you to set up a table or booth to speak to attendees.

 Not only is that a great way to get new customers, but it’s also a great way to connect with existing consumers.
-They usually won’t be shy about telling you where they think your service or product might fall short, so these can be very valuable conversations.
+And just to be clear, sometimes, it doesn’t take much to sponsor an event, but it depends on the scale of the event.

 20. Form Partnerships With Other Businesses